SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 Analogous to how animals learn.

+Can also copy WANN network, and individually train, then use them in collections for different input values?

 ## So?

 WANNs make models more interpretable, as their solutions or logic is encoded directly into their structure.